Squareknot/marionette.state/README.md

 In each of these examples, views are demonstrated without core content models for simplicity.
 This emphasizes that state management is occurring independently from renderable core content.
 Adding core content models should be familiar to any Marionette developer.

-### Interactive View
+### Stateful View

 From time to time, a view needs to support interactions that only affect itself.
 On refresh, these states are reset.
-The temptation is to use properties directly on the view instance, but this breaks the Backbone convention that 100% of DOM changes should be rooted in a model change.
 In this example, a transient view spawns it own, also transient, State.

 State flow for a simple interactive view: